Stretching. Does it work – a critical review of evidence?

 - Combined stretching with night splints/socks is a firm favourite.

 - How long does stretching last?
-Well it appears longer than 6 months with benefit from 4 weeks onwards.
+Well, it appears longer than 6 months with benefits from 4 weeks onwards.

 Further reading from ConsultingFootPain